opengeospatial/teamengine/teamengine-docker/README.md

 ### Dependencies

-You may build the following projects first.
+You may build the following projects first:

 #### Build ets-resources: